It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

-That’s just not how it works though.
-In fact, products that are objectively much better (higher quality, more durable, etc.) than others fail while their inferior competing products succeed.
+That’s just not how it works, though.
+In fact, products that are objectively better (higher quality, more durable, etc.) than others often fail while inferior products succeed.

 Why is that?
 It all boils down to one thing: brand equity.
 It could mean the difference between a customer buying your product or picking another.